Why study at Bristol

 Explore the restaurants, bars and cafes around the harbour

-In south-west England, just 90 minutes from London, Bristol offers over 1,000 years of history to explore.
-A thriving urban centre, Bristol is packed with green spaces.
+In south-west England, just 90 minutes from London, Bristol offers more than 1,000 years of history to explore.
+A thriving urban centre, the city is packed with green spaces.
 The countryside and coast are easy to reach by bus, bike or car.

 Find out more about the city.